dgerabagi/aiascent-dev/src/Artifacts/A4-Universal-Task-Checklist.md

 4.  **Expected:** The Anguilla report loads normally (embedded), without auto-fullscreen.
 5. Hover over "Showcase" in the top navigation bar.
 6.  **Expected:** A dropdown menu appears with options for "The Ascent Report", "Anguilla Project", and "AI Ascent Game".
+7. Click on any option in the "Showcase" dropdown.
+8.  **Expected:** The page navigates to the selected project AND the dropdown menu closes immediately.
-7. Check the bottom of the showcase page.
+9. Check the bottom of the showcase page.
-8.  **Expected:** The "Ready to Become a Citizen Architect?" banner is flush (or appropriately spaced) relative to the report viewer, without excessive white space.
+10. **Expected:** The "Ready to Become a Citizen Architect?" banner is flush (or appropriately spaced) relative to the report viewer, without excessive white space.

 ## T-14: Plan for Next Cycle
 - **Files Involved:**